Study modes: Full-time

 Research engineers also benefit from to the world-class facilities available at partner institutions for the purpose of the research project.

-It is expected that candidates will have a good understanding of one or more branches of science or engineering and at least some relevant research experience.
+We expect you to have a good understanding of one or more branches of science or engineering and some relevant research experience.

 Check whether your international qualifications meet our general entry requirements: